andrejewski/illuminatify/README.md

 # illuminatify
-turn animated gifs into subliminal mesengers
+turn animated gifs into subliminal messengers

 ## Get the Truth